githubtraining/training-manual/docs/02_getting_started.md

 **Git is:**

-- A distributed version control system (DVCS).
+- A distributed version control system (DVCS)
-- Free and open source.
+- Free and open source
-- Designed to handle everything from small to very large projects with speed and efficiency.
+- Designed to handle everything from small to very large projects with speed and efficiency
-- Small in size and fast.
+- Small in size and fast

 Git features cheap local branching, convenient staging areas, and multiple workflows.